braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 # Catalog

+You can use a catalog to reference non-user data in your Braze campaigns through Liquid.

-Use a catalog to import a CSV of non-user data into Braze, and then access that information to enrich your messages.
+To do so, first import your catalog (a CSV of non-user data) into Braze, and then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an eCommerce business, or course information for an education provider.

 Once this information is imported, you can begin accessing it in messages in a similar way to accessing custom attributes or custom event properties through Liquid.